-Loss of When no incoming pulses are received by a T1 CSU/DSU for a prescribed number of bit times, LOS is declared.
-Even if only zeros were transmitted as data, some framing bits should result in pulses on the line during that time.
-If LOS persists, LOF will eventually
+Loss of When no incoming pulses are received by a T1 CSU/DSU for a prescribed number of bit times, signal LOS is declared.
+Even if only zeros were transmitted as data, some framing bits should result in

 MTIE Maximum Time Interval Error as defined in [ITU-T G.810].